 - On the Threat Response home page, the alert visualization provides a high-level view of alerts.
 To see a list of the unresolved alerts, click Investigate.

 - On the Threat Response home page, you can also review alerts by label or source type.

 From the Threat Response menu, click Intel.
 To open a single piece of intel, click the name of the item.
-From the individual page, you can review alerts that are associated with the intel, the activity over the last 30 days, the engine analysis, and you can edit the definition.
+From the individual page, you can review alerts that are associated with the intel, the activity over the last 30 days, the engine analysis, the MITRE technique ID, and you can edit the definition.

 You can also initiate quick scans for intel documents from the intel page.

 Investigating reputation data requires the reputation service to be configured.
 See Set up the reputation service for more information.

 For endpoints that use reputation intel, hashes found by the saved questions are sent to the reputation service for assessment.
 If this intel generates an alert, the hashes display with red or yellow status.
 Any known malicious matches automatically initiate a quick scan on targeted computer groups and generate an IOC for ongoing background scans.
 Each reputation IOC can contain up to 20 hashes.
 These IOCs are listed with Reputation as their source.

 When the reputation for a hash changes, the intel is updated.
 For example, if a hash is no longer considered malicious according to reputation data, the associated intel document is updated so no further alerts are generated.
 If no malicious hashes exist in an intel document, the document is deleted.